Yoctol/bottender/docs/channel-messenger-setup.md

 > **Note:**
 >
-> - Before you release your bot to the public, you have to submit your App to Facebook to get relevant permissions, e.g. `pages_message`.
+> - Before you release your bot to the public, you have to submit your App to Facebook to get relevant permissions, e.g., `pages_message`.
 See Facebook's official document, [Submitting Your Messenger App](https://developers.facebook.com/docs/messenger-platform/app-review/), for more information.